ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 **If you encounter the error message `The specified connection name already exists.
 Try choosing a different name`, please make sure that the name you choose for the connection is unique.**

 ## 4. Verify ADLS Gen2 Access
-Ensure correct configuration by checking the folder named '2023'.
+Ensure correct configuration by checking the folder named `2023`.
 Inside it, locate a Parquet file.
-Confirm the selection of the appropriate folder as shown on the screen, then click 'Next'.
+Confirm the selection of the appropriate folder as shown on the screen, then click `Next`.
 ![Step](../media/1/37.jpg)

 ## 5. Shortcut Configuration Success
 Successfully configured access to your data via shortcuts, without needing to copy it.
-The shortcut should now appear under the 'Files' section, indicating a link to a folder containing Parquet files.
+The shortcut should now appear under the `Files` section, indicating a link to a folder containing Parquet files.
 ![Step](../media/1/38.jpg)

 ## 6. Transform Parquet Data
-To transform the Parquet data into a Delta table, click the three dots next to the file name as shown on the screen, then select 'Load Tables'.
+To transform the Parquet data into a Delta table, click the three dots next to the file name as shown on the screen, then select `Load Tables`.
 ![Step](../media/1/39.jpg)

 ## 7. Select New Table
-Choose the 'New Table' option as presented on the screen.
+Choose the `New Table` option as presented on the screen.
 ![Step](../media/1/40.jpg)

 ## 8. Name New Table
-Name the new table following the provided naming conventions, then click 'Load'.
+Name the new table following the provided naming conventions, then click `Load`.
 ![Step](../media/1/41.jpg)

 ## 9. Notification of Loading Process